 There are two versions of the stories on the murder case on Ogunlola.
-One version of the story was that passers-by on trade mission via his hut had a quarrel and in what followed Ogunlola took side with one of the parties and killed an Ijesa man.
+One version of the story was that passers-by on a trade mission via his hut had a quarrel and in what followed Ogunlola took side with one of the parties and killed an Ijesa man.

 The other story was that Ogunlola’s wife, Lorungbekun Esuola was indebted to an Ijesa itinerant trader and eventually trouble ensued between Ijesa itinerant creditor and Ogunlola, Ogunlola subsequently killed the Ijesa itinerary creditor.

 The incident was reported to Olugbon as it was the practice, who in turn sent Ogunlola to Oyo – Ile to face the consequence since the murder case was decided by Alaafin.

 While Ogunlola was serving his prison punishment, he heard about the notorious, dreaded Elemeso who was terrorizing and interrupting the free flow of trade in Oyo territory.
 Ogunlola promised to defeat Elemeso if given the chance, which he did when he faced Elemoso at Ogbooro war.

-This prowess amazed Alaafin Ajagbo, who agreed to forgive Soun Ogunlola of his offence when he got rid of the troublesome Elemoso.
+This prowess amazed Alaafin Ajagbo, who agreed to forgive Soun Ogunlola of his offense when he got rid of the troublesome Elemoso.
 It is said he even asked Ogunlola to stay in Oyo but he declined and he returned to his settlement.

 In compensation, Alaafin ordered Soun Ogunlola to control his former abode, Soun’s request to stay yonder was granted, thus, “Ido eniti o gbe ori Elemoso” literarily meaning: “the abode of one who carried Elemoso’s head,” later contracted to “Ogbori Elemeso” now Ogbomoso.